Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Use for design submissions and technical approvals.
+• Service area, A-road and truck-stop operators: Use for design submissions and technical approvals.

 Visit the DMRB website.